So what should you do?

 - Avoid stagnant water and areas where insects make their home wherever possible.
 Mosquitoes like to hover around moist and watery areas.
 Flies gravitate toward animals and sweets while hornets build their nests in bushes and trees.
 On the other hand, yellowjackets are attracted to food and build their nests on the ground.
 Finally, bees are likely to sting in gloomy rather than sunny weather.

 - Mosquitoes are most active at dawn and twilight hours, so avoid going out without insect protection during these times if possible.
 In contrast, deer flies make their presence felt at midday.

-- Children are more vulnerable, make sure they are protected with repellent and covered up with clothing.
+- Make sure children are protected with repellent and covered up with clothing as they are more vulnerable.
 Since kids’ shorter statures bring them closer to the ground, they become more prone to insect bites.
 When they return indoors, make sure to wash off any remaining repellent.